-Many of Edinburgh's street lights are no longer made and need replaced.
-We are upgrading these lights to energy efficient ones which are better for the environment and are cheaper to run.
-They also give off a clearer light and can improve safety.
+Many of Edinburgh's street lights are no longer made and can no longer be maintained.
+We are upgrading our street lights to be more energy efficient which

-We are putting in a new street lighting control system at the same time which means we will be able to identify faulty lights quicker and without people needing to report them.
+We are putting in a new street lighting control system which means we will be able to identify faulty lights quickly and without people needing to report them.

 - the clearer light improves the quality of CCTV images.